Localization for Almost-Periodic Operators with Power-law Long-range Hopping: A Nash-Moser Iteration Type Reducibility Approach: Main results

 Let $\vec\omega$ satisfy \eqref{DC1}.
 Then there is $\epsilon_0=\epsilon_0(s, d, \delta, \tau, \gamma, \alpha_0)>0$ so that for $\|T_\phi\|_{{s-d/2-\delta}}\leq \epsilon_0$, the following holds true.
 There exists some $d'\in \mathfrak{I}$ with

 such that

 has pure point spectrum with a complete set of polynomially localized eigenfunctions $\{e_\mathbf{k}\}_{\mathbf{k}\in\Z^d}$ satisfying

-Moreover, the point spectrum of $H'$ is just the set $\{(\mathbf{i}\cdot\vec\omega \mod 1):\ \mathbf{i}\in\Z^d\}$. \end{cor} \begin{rem} A natural generation of the potential $x \mod 1$ is the so called Lipschitz monotone potential, which was introduced recently by \cite{JK19}.
-In \cite{JK19}, the authors proved all couplings localization for the $1D$ quasi-periodic Schr\"odinger operator with a Lipschitz monotone potential. \end{rem}
+Moreover, the set of all eigenvalues for $H'$ is just $\{(\mathbf{i}\cdot\vec\omega \mod 1):\ \mathbf{i}\in\Z^d\}$. \end{cor} \begin{rem} A natural generation of the potential $x \mod 1$ is the so called Lipschitz monotone potential, which was introduced recently by \cite{JK19}.
+In \cite{JK19} the authors proved all couplings localization for the $1D$ quasi-periodic Schr\"odinger operator with a Lipschitz monotone potential. \end{rem}

 \end{ex}